mautrix/docs/maubot/usage/basic.md

 * The access token and device ID are acquired by logging into the account.
   There are several ways to do that, including the [`mbc auth`] command included in maubot.
-  * Note that encryption won't work if you reuse the token from an e2ee-capable client like Element, so make sure you get a fresh token if you want to use the bot in encrypted rooms.
+  * Reusing tokens from other clients is strongly discouraged.
+You should always make a fresh token.
+Reusing tokens will break encryption entirely and can cause other issues as well.
 * The avatar URL can be left empty, you can upload an image after creating the client.
 * Both the display name and avatar URL can be set to `disable` if you don't want